harmslab/topiary/docs/source/installation.rst

 If you do not have conda installed, download and install `miniconda <miniconda-link_>`_ before proceeding.
 To prevent interference with other packages, we recommend installing topiary in its own conda environment.
-In a standard terminal (linux or macOS) or the Anaconda Prompt (windows), run the following commands.
+In a standard terminal (Linux or macOS) or the Anaconda Prompt (Windows), run the following commands.

 .. code-block:: shell-session